-Assign an employee to physically observe all equipment on the inventory list during the annual verification of equipment and to update changes in IRIS by methods described in Policy FI0605.
+Assign employee(s) to physically observe all equipment on the inventory list during the annual verification of equipment and to update changes in IRIS by methods described in Policy FI0605.
 In addition, ensure that all equipment items on hand costing \$5,000 and above and sensitive minor equipment items are listed on the Controller's Office printout and that all items no longer in the department's custody are removed from the printout by appropriate methods.
-[Policy FI0605, 8.j.]
+[Policy FI0605]